nutrition

 Seed Cycling as One Piece of Your PCOS Puzzle

 Seed cycling is not a cure.
-It's not a replacement for medical care, and it won't single-handedly balance hormones that have been dysregulated for years.
-But it's also not wellness woo with no basis in reality — there's emerging science worth paying attention to, particularly around flaxseed lignans and sesame seed compounds.
+It won't replace medical care, and it won't single-handedly balance hormones that have been dysregulated for years.
+But it isn't wellness woo with no basis in reality either.
+There's emerging science worth paying attention to, particularly around flaxseed lignans and sesame seed compounds.

-What it *can* be: a nourishing, low-barrier practice that supports your body while you work on the bigger picture.
+What it can be is a nourishing, low-barrier practice that supports your body while you work on the bigger picture.

-At Qura, our PCOS Cycle Program is built around exactly this kind of layered, evidence-informed approach — combining Ayurvedic wisdom, nutritional support, and personalised practitioner guidance so that every part of your protocol is working together.
+At Qura, our 3-Month PCOS Recovery Program is built around exactly this kind of layered, evidence-informed approach.
+It combines Ayurvedic wisdom, nutritional support, and personalised practitioner guidance so that every part of your protocol pulls in the same direction.

 Book your free consultation →